npm/node-semver/README.md

 * valid(v): Return the parsed version, or null if it's not valid.
-* inc(v, release): Return the version incremented by the release type (major, minor, patch, or build), or null if it's not valid.
+* inc(v, release): Return the version incremented by the release type (major, minor, patch, or prerelease), or null if it's not valid.

 ### Comparison